gelsonm/NeuroAI/README.md

 The application utilizes transfer learning with a pre-trained VGG model to extract features from MRI images, and a custom convolutional neural network (CNN) trained on a large dataset of MRI images to predict the presence of a brain tumor.
 These deep learning techniques, along with computer vision algorithms, are utilized to improve the accuracy of the tumor detection.

 ### Key Features
-- Web application designed and developed using Flask framework
+- Web application designed and developed using FastAPI framework
 - Transfer learning with pre-trained VGG model to extract features from MRI images
 - Custom convolutional neural network (CNN) trained on a large dataset of MRI images for improved accuracy of tumor prediction
 - User-friendly interface with options to either upload their own MRI image or select from a sample set of MRI images